 The park was initially built as a cemetery for the municipality of Manila during the Spanish colonial period.
 During this time, the Spanish intended Paco Park as a cemetery for wealthy Spanish families residing in Intramuros at that time.
 Many wealthy Spaniards interred their loved ones' remains inside the park after it was built in the late 1700s.

-Then in 1822, when the cholera epidemic struck Manila, its victims were also interred in Paco Park.
+Then, in 1822, when the cholera epidemic struck Manila, its victims were also interred in Paco Park.
 As Manila's population increased, the park was expanded, adding a second outer wall with its tops made into pathways for promenades.
-A Roman Catholic chapel was later on added to the inside walls of the Paco Park and was devoted to St. Pancratius.
+Later on, a Roman Catholic chapel was added to the Paco Park's inside walls and was devoted to St. Pancratius.
 The Philippines' national hero Dr. Jose Rizal was also once buried at the park.
-Dr. Jose Rizal was interred at the park after he was executed in Bagumbayan on December 30, 1896.
-Today, a shrine to Dr. Jose Rizal has been added inside Pack Park.
-Years later, in 1912, the park ceased to be a burial ground and its remains were transferred.
+Dr. Jose Rizal was interred at the park after being executed in Bagumbayan on December 30, 1896.
+Today, a shrine to Dr. Jose Rizal has been added inside Paco Park.
+Years later, in 1912, the park ceased to be a burial ground, and its remains were transferred.

-No remarkable events happened at Paco Park until the Second World War, when the Japanese forces made the park as their central depot for ammunitions and other supplies.
+No remarkable events happened at Paco Park until the Second World War when the Japanese forces made the park their central depot for ammunition and other supplies.
 With the park's high walls, the area became the Japanese forces' ideal position for defense.
 The Japanese dug several trenches around and within Paco Park, which were later abandoned when Manila was liberated in 1945.